HealthML/AntiSplodge/README.md

 ## Documentation

-The documentation will be available at https://antisplode.readthedocs.io/.
+The documentation is available at: https://antisplodge.readthedocs.io/.

 ## References